Registering your freelance business as a Limited Liability Company (LLC) comes with a host of perks.

 So, before you file an assumed name certificate, you’ll need to do more searching—this time, through county records.

-Bonus Tips to Consider When Naming Your LLC
+Tips for Naming Your LLC

 Wow, this information is a lot to take in.
 Take a breath, and know that you can definitely get it all done and have the perfect LLC name in no time.
 But, before we send you on your way, we have a few other tips for you.